greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

     ![Validation Result 1](../img/snowflake/Validation-Result-1.png)

-    Unfortunately, the `passenger_count` Expectation failed because some taxis in New York can hold more than four passengers.

 ## Step 5 - Correct the failed Expectation and run the Validation again

+Unfortunately, the `passenger_count` Expectation failed because some taxis in New York hold more than four passengers.
+You need to update the Expectation so the Validation completes successfully.

 1. Click the **Expectations** tab.